The Ultimate Guide to Portugal’s Non-Habitual Residency Regime (NHR)

-- Not have been a Portugal tax resident in the five years prior to taking up current residence
+- Not have been a Portugal tax resident for the five years before taking up my current residence

 Definition of Tax Residency in Portugal

-To be deemed a tax resident you must have a place of abode by December 31 of the year prior to your application (rent or own), with the intent to hold residence in Portugal.
+To be deemed a tax resident you must have a place of abode by December 31 of the year before your application (rent or own), with the intent to hold residence in Portugal.
 A lease or deed of sale will be required with the NHR application.

 Benefits of the Non-Habitual Residency Regime

 The primary benefit of the NHR for independent contractors is the option to elect a 20% flat income tax instead of using Portuguese progressive rates.
 This applies to both Portuguese and foreign-sourced income, although it does differ slightly between the two.
 (You can also elect progressive rates if those would be lower.)

 In addition, if you fall under the list of “eligible professions” foreign-sourced income is completely tax-exempt if your home country has a tax treaty with Portugal.
 However, you will still need to pay tax in the country of income source.